Self-Guided Hiking Tours

 Transfer independently to Locarno and relax in your lovely boutique hotel.

-Start the day with a quick bus transfer to the trailhead in Mergoscia.
+Start the day with a morning taxi transfer to the trailhead in Mergoscia.
 Follow the historic Sentiero Verzasca to the fairytale hillside village of Corippo, the smallest municipality in Switzerland.
 Continue along the riverbanks of the emerald-colored waters of the Verzasca River to the ancient village of Lavertezzo.
-Enjoy a picturesque ride down valley back to Locarno.
+Enjoy a picturesque end of day transfer down valley back to Locarno.

 A quick train ride to Capolago and an ascent of the historic cog railway of Monte Generoso brings you to the border with Italy.
 Make a quick ascent to the summit of Monte Generoso before continuing on a lovely loop hike into Italy and back into Switzerland.